-Benjamin Franklin, quotes, “Haste makes waste.”
+Benjamin Franklin said, “Haste makes waste.”
 “Either write something worth reading or do something worth writing about.”

-Haste makes waste; it is also close friends with an injury.
-I had a dentist’s appointment for noon one time, and I had a project out by the garage.
-I just felt I had to get it done right now, so I started in a big hurry, the idea was to cut a piece of roofing metal.
+Haste makes waste; it is also close friends with injury.
+I had a dentist’s appointment at noon once, and I had a project out by the garage.
+I just felt I had to get it done right now, so I started in a big hurry.
+The idea was to cut a piece of roofing metal.
 It was about 8 feet long.
 I had to use a saber saw with a metal blade to cut a hole to fit into a particular place where I wanted this roofing metal to get installed.
 Everything was measured twice.

 I was lying there in full view of the kitchen window.
 It was about 1100.
-I just knew for sure my wife wouldn’t be looking out the kitchen window.
+I just knew my wife wouldn’t be looking out the kitchen window.
 She was in the dining room watching The Young and the Restless.
 How can so many things run through a person’s mind instantly is a mystery for someone to figure out.
-I had a fast-playing video of many bad things that I had done in my life, showing at blurring speed.
+I had a fast-playing video of many bad things I had done in my life, showing at a blurring speed.
 I tried to YELL for help.
 No sound came out of my mouth.
-Electricity was still going through me into my hand, through my arm, and out my right shoulder into the wet ground.
-I was in a real panic, felt sure that was the end.
-All of a sudden, it was like a little voice calmed me down.
+Electricity was still going through me, into my hand, arm, and right shoulder into the wet ground.
+I was in an absolute panic; I felt sure that it was the end.
+Suddenly, it was like a little voice calmed me down.

-It was as if this voice came to me and said, “Hey Dummy, pull the extension cord out of the garage wall.”
-I’m not sure if it was the Lord talking to me, just doesn’t seem he would have called me ‘dummy’ maybe that day he would’ve.
-I somehow reached behind me with my left arm got a hold of the cord and pulled as hard as I could, that extension cord came out of the garage plugin.
-It finally let go of that terrible bite it had on the palm of my hand.
-The amazing part, I was lying there looking up at the sky, thinking, “I’m still alive!”
-Seconds before, I was sure that was going to be the end of me, lying in the backyard while my wife watches television.
+It was as if this voice came to me and said, “Hey, Dummy, pull the extension cord out of the garage wall.”
+I’m not sure if it was the Lord talking to me, it just doesn’t seem he would have called me a ‘dummy’.
+Maybe that day, he would’ve.
+I somehow reached behind me with my left arm, got a hold of the cord, and pulled as hard as possible.
+That extension cord came out of the garage plugin.
+It finally let go of that terrible bite in the palm of my hand.
+The unique part, I was lying there looking up at the sky, thinking, “I’m still alive!”
+Seconds before, I was sure that would be the end of me, lying in the backyard while my wife watched television.
 I managed to get up and staggered into the house.
 My wife didn’t seem to notice anything out of the ordinary.
 I sat down in my chair and tried to relax.
 The pain in my right hand was awful, and my shoulder was throbbing like crazy.
-I told her we are supposed to be at the dentist’s office in about an hour.
+I told her we were supposed to be at the dentist’s office in about an hour.
 She said, “That’s right.
 We better get in gear.”
-I asked her to do something with my hand, and she proceeded to have an old-fashioned conniption when I told her what happened.
+I asked her to do something with my hand, and she had an old-fashioned conniption when I told her what had happened.

-When we got to the dentist’s office, my wife, who will tell all, immediately told the dentist about my electrocution shortly before leaving the house.
+When we got to the dentist’s office, my wife, who would tell all, immediately told the dentist about my electrocution before leaving the house.
 He was just getting started working on my teeth.
-He asked his assistant to bring in his blood pressure equipment, and he took my blood pressure.
-Then he said, “Let us just forget about your teeth for today, you better maybe go see a doctor.”
+He asked his assistant to bring in his blood pressure equipment and took my blood pressure.
+Then he said, “Let us just forget about your teeth for today; you better maybe go see a doctor.”
 So we drove 80 miles to Sioux Falls to the Veterans Hospital.
 I checked into the emergency room, and they told me to take a seat.
-We sat there for over an hour, my wife finally went and talked to someone, tried to explain to them that I had got electrocuted and maybe they should take a look at me.
+We sat there for over an hour.
+My wife finally went and talked to someone and tried to explain to them that I had got electrocuted and that maybe they should take a look at me.

 Do we wonder why things happen the way they do?
-We feel that surely someone is looking out for us.
+We feel that, indeed, someone is looking out for us.
 I know an Angel was there for me that day.
 I have been calling on the Lord a lot in these Golden Years.
-Hope he doesn’t say, “Don’t call me, I’ll call you one of these days.”
+Hope he doesn’t say, “Don’t call me; I’ll call you one of these days.”